agarzola/bustime/README.md

     console.log(JSON.stringify(result, null, 2));
 });
 ```
-Where `result` is an object with a `stop` property containing an array of stop objects.
+Where `result` is an object with a `stop` property containing an array of stop objects, and an `error` property containing an array of errors.
 If only one pattern object is returned, it is a direct child of the `stop` property (i.e. not an array).

 Request object properties are: